Sensory Processing Disorder

 What is sensory processing disorder?

-Children with sensory processing disorder have difficulty processing information from the senses (touch, movement, smell, taste, vision, and hearing) and responding appropriately to that information.
-These children typically have one or more senses that either over- or underreact to stimulation.
-Sensory processing disorder can cause problems with a child's development and behaviour.
+Children with sensory processing disorder have problems processing information from the senses.
+This makes it hard for them to respond to that information in the right way.
+The senses include touch, movement, smell, taste, vision, and hearing.
+In most cases, these children have one or more senses that either react too much or too little to stimulation.
+This disorder can cause problems with a child's development and behaviour.

 What are the symptoms?